AmateurECE/twardyece-blog/_posts/2023-11-27-Architecture-in-Hypermedia-part-1.md

 red when it is 10% or more below the target, or in green when 5% or more above the target.

-I modeled our single use case using [Gaphor][4]:
+I modeled our few use cases using [Gaphor][4]:

 ![IceCream Use Cases](/blog/assets/images/IceCreamGov-UseCases.svg)

+An agent (but not the secret kind, as you can see from the diagram) goes out to the sites to collect the particulate data, and a different state employee (perhaps a third-party contractor, or a Housing and Economic Development Authority employee) sets the target for a period of time based on their complicated atmospheric model.

-And we can derive three requirements from the problem statement above:
+We can also derive three requirements from the problem statement above:

 ![IceCreamGov Requirements](/blog/assets/images/IceCreamGov-Requirements.svg)